 This is no small improvement.

-Generally, if you’d like to upgrade a paid flight, you need to redeem the miles of the particular airline you’re flying.
-In other words, if you want to upgrade your long Qantas flight between the U.S. and Sydney to a luxury business-class seat, you’ll need a stash of Qantas miles.
-Some airlines have a few partners eligible to be upgraded with their miles (for example, you can use American Airlines miles to upgrade your paid codeshare flights on partner airlines British Airways and Iberia).
+Generally, if you’d like to upgrade a flight, you need to redeem the miles of the particular airline you’re flying.
+In other words, if you want to upgrade your long Qantas flight between the U.K. and Sydney to a luxury business-class seat, you’ll need a stash of Qantas miles.
+Though there are some exceptions.
+For example, you can use American Airlines miles to upgrade paid codeshare flights on British Airways and Iberia.

-But coming (potentially) as soon as Q3 of 2020, you may be able to use any Oneworld airline currency to upgrade on any airline in the alliance.
-This would be a revolutionary answer to upgrading on more obscure airlines, such as Royal Air Maroc (joining the alliance in mid-2020), which has a history of publishing affordable fares on interesting transatlantic routes.
+But coming as soon as the end of 2020, you may be able to use any Oneworld airline currency to upgrade on any member airline.
+This would be a revolutionary answer to upgrading on more obscure airlines like Royal Air Maroc, which has a history of publishing low fares on interesting transatlantic routes.
 The move would likely foster more loyalty to the Oneworld alliance.

-While it’s not yet clear exactly how the concept will work, we know Qantas has proposed these alliance-wide upgrades be available within one day of your scheduled flight.
+It’s not yet clear exactly how the concept will work, but Qantas has proposed these upgrades be available within one day of your scheduled flight.
+It’s also likely that upgrades will only be available on expensive economy, premium economy or business-class tickets.
 That’s less than ideal, but it’s still a nice improvement overall.

-Whether you decide it’s worthwhile to upgrade with miles is another story.
+Alliance-wide upgrades are a welcome addition to Oneworld.
+Whether you’ll decide it’s worthwhile to upgrade with miles will be another story, however.
 Sometimes the more expensive standard or flexible fares are the only ones that qualify for an upgrade on certain airlines.
-American Airlines, however, lets you upgrade any ticket — excluding basic economy.
-There’s also sometimes cash co-pays involved.
-It could be a decent way to purchase business class for a discount, but it’s probably not going to be the frugal traveler’s cup of tea.
+Sometimes there are cash co-pays involved.
+While it could be a decent way to secure business class at a discount, it’s probably not going to be the frugal traveller’s cup of tea.